treasure363/JavaScript/NOTES.md

 Cases Used to define Variables
 - Flat Case : If the variable name is only one word
 - Lazy Case : Same as Flat Case
-- Dash Case : Used in CSS
+- Dash Case : Used in CSS, URLs
 - Camel Case : Used in C#, JAVA, JavaScript
 - Pascal Case : Title Case words joined.
 Used to name Classes
 - Snake Case : Used in languages like C/C++, Python, and other low-level languages.
 To name files as well.